 How to Make Coconut Cupcakes

-- Combine dry ingredients.
-Whisk flour, baking powder, and salt together in a small or medium bowl and set it aside.
+- Make cupcake batter: Whisk flour, baking powder, and salt together in a small or medium bowl and set it aside.
+Using a mixer, cream butter, oil and sugar.
+Then add eggs, vanilla and coconut extract.
+Combine wet and dry ingredients.

-- Fill cupcake liners.
-Divide batter into each of the paper liners into the muffin cups to about 3/4 full.
+- Fill cupcake liners: Divide batter into each of the paper liners into the muffin cups to about 3/4 full to prevent overfill or worse yet cupcakes that deflate.

-- Decorate.
-Pipe the frosting onto the cooled cupcakes and sprinkle some yummy flakes on top, if desired.
+- Make frosting and decorate.
+Pipe the frosting onto the cooled cupcakes and sprinkle some coconut flakes on top, if desired.

 - Measure flour correctly.
-With any baking recipe, it’s important to follow instructions and measurements carefully.
 Using the spoon and level method to measure your flour will ensure accuracy.
 Too much flour and you’ll end up with dense cupcakes.

 - Start with room temperature ingredients.
 Bring the butter and cream cheese out about 1 hour before starting, but also consider bringing your eggs and coconut milk to room temperature too.
 This makes for even baking from start to finish.

 - Don’t overmix.
-Again, this is a fast way to end up with heavy, dense cupcakes.
+Overmixing leads to heavy, dense cupcakes.

-- No piping bag?
+- No piping bag for frosting the cupcake?
 Use a Ziploc bag instead.
 Cut the tip with scissors and carefully pipe the frosting through the hole.
 It probably won’t be as neat, but it will still be as yummy!

 - If using an electric mixer for the batter, make sure it’s on low speed.
 If you’re using it for the frosting, then a higher speed is fine.